Earhardt History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Earhardt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Earhardt family to the New World and Oceana
+Migration of the Earhardt family

 German settlers were among the most common to come to North America between the mid-17th and mid-20th centuries.
 Poverty and religious persecution drove many Bavarians to make this long trek. tenant farmers were also enticed by the prospect of owning land.
 From east to west, these German immigrants populated the United States, settling in Pennsylvania, Texas, New York, Illinois, and California.
 Ontario and the prairie provinces of Canada also provided homes to many.
 Early settlers bearing the Earhardt surname or a spelling variation of the name include: Henrich Ehrhardt, who settled in New York in 1709-1710; Heinrich Ehrhart, who settled in Philadelphia in 1766; Johan Ehrhart settled in Philadelphia in 1749.